BinSquare/powermetrics-go/README.md

 # Output example (Apple Silicon Macs may show N/A for temperature values):
 # CPU Power: 1.23 W, GPU Power: 0.45 W, ANE Power: 0.12 W, CPU Freq: 2447 MHz, GPU Freq: 338 MHz, CPU Temp: N/A, GPU Temp: N/A, ANE Busy: 0.00%
 ```

-## Apple Silicon Compatibility

-This library is fully compatible with Apple Silicon Macs (M1/M2/M3).
-Note the following differences in behavior:

-- Temperature values may be 0 as Apple Silicon Macs report thermal pressure levels rather than direct temperature values
-- Power values are often reported in milliwatts (mW) and are automatically converted to watts (W)
-- ANE (Apple Neural Engine) metrics are supported and reported

 ## License